t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 ### Which layer?
 Which token?

-The next chapter will demonstrate a classification task with BERT.
+The next chapter demonstrates a classification task with BERT.
 This involves modifying the network layers to output one of a set of labels for input.
-All this will happen inside the model itself, but it's also perfectly fine to generate embeddings with a model and to use those embeddings for some other task that has nothing to do with a LLM.
+All this will happen inside the model itself, but you can also generate embeddings with a model and to use those embeddings for some other task that has nothing to do with a LLM.

 People often use the last hidden state embeddings for other tasks, though there's no hard and fast rule saying that this is necessary.
 The